ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 * The minimum number of licenses for BYOL that are required depends on the number of CPUs per server and the number of servers in the order.
 * The minimum license editions are indicated on the user interface.
 You are responsible to ensure that the license key provided is correct for each VMware component selected.
 * For vSphere, a license charge is incurred at the time of order, but the license charge is then credited to your account.
-* You can change any licenses that you provided by using the VMware vSphere® Web Client after the instance deployment is completed.
+* You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.
 * Support for the VMware components that you provide licenses is provided by VMware, not by IBM Support.

 ## Location